 The Dutch National Railways during the Second World War

-The exploratory research will examine whether it is possible to find answers to the central question that the Dutch Railways board wants answered with a view to deepening the organisation’s historical understanding: the question regarding the policy of the Dutch Railways during the Second World War and to what extent the company itself can be held responsible for both its policy and the resulting actions.
+The exploratory research would examine whether it is possible to find answers to the central question that the Dutch Railways board wants answered with a view to deepening the organisation’s historical understanding: the question regarding the policy of the Dutch Railways during the Second World War and to what extent the company itself can be held responsible for both its policy and the resulting actions.
 The central focus is on the transports of the hundreds of thousands of Dutch people, starting with the Jews, Roma and Sinti, from which the company acquired its income at the time.
 These questions are considered in a broader political-administrative and - where necessary - international context.

 Areas of focus for the preliminary investigation